Hutchy68/Purge/README.md

 ## MediaWiki Purge Extension

-Adds a Purge `&action=purge` link tab of regular articles to your MediaWiki Skin allowing quick purging of page caches.
+Adds a Purge `&action=purge` link tab of regular articles to your MediaWiki skin allowing quick purging of page caches.

 ### Installation